jtremback/SDN/README.md

 # SDN - Simple Data Notation
 The simplest, most extensible serialization format I can think of.
 I may be wrong about some of the details, but I think the underlying idea is solid.
 Please open an issue if you would like to correct me on naming or attributes of the data structures I define, or if you feel that anything here is unclear.

+### Purpose
+This format is to be used in a similar way as JSON or EDN, however it is designed to avoid the language-specific idiosyncracies that JSON and EDN have inherited from their parent languages.
+Instead of indicating different data structures with different types of brackets, the type of data structure is indicated with a tag immediately preceding it.
+This makes it possible to represent an unlimited number of data structures with a very simple format.

 ```
 // JSON
 {